Manage content locations and URL addresses¶

 Example

-To assign other Locations to content, disable the Focus mode, go to this content item's Locations tab and click + Add.
-Then select the new parent from the Content Browser.
+To assign other locations to content, disable the Focus mode, go to the content item's Locations tab and click + Add.
+Then select the new parent from the content browser.

 You can manage the availability of content by hiding or revealing it.
-You can do this in the content item's Locations tab by using the Visibility switcher.
+To do it, go to content item's Locations tab and use the Visibility switcher.
 Notice that this way only affects a Location, not the Content item.
-Even if you hide the content in one Location, it remains visible in its other Locations.
+Even if you hide the content in one location, it remains visible in its other locations.
 You can also hide the content item itself.

-When a Location is hidden, all of its children (other content items that are under it in the tree) will also be automatically hidden.
-They can only be revealed if the parent Location is revealed as well.
+When a location is hidden, all of its children (other content items that are under it in the tree) are also automatically hidden.
+They can only be revealed if the parent location is revealed as well.

-A hidden Location will be invisible for everyone viewing the website.
-If you are looking for a way to allow only some users to view parts of the Content Tree, use Sections and combine them with proper permissions.
+A hidden location is invisible for everyone viewing the website.
+If you're looking for a way to allow only some users to view parts of the content tree, use Sections and combine them with proper permissions.

 Caution

-Swapping Locations republishes their respective URL aliases.
-This means that if the swapped content item was accessible by the URL that had a number at the end (added due to a name conflict), then after the swap the number will be removed (if possible).
+Swapping locations republishes their respective URL aliases.
+This means that if the swapped content item was accessible by the URL that had a number at the end (added due to a name conflict), then after the swap the number is removed (if possible).
 The opposite case also applies.

-Swapping Locations for content item with the same name and parent results in swapping their URL aliases.
-This means that if the content item was previously accessible by a URL without a number at the end, after the swap it will be accessible by a URL with a number at the end (and the other way around).
+Swapping locations for content item with the same name and parent results in swapping their URL aliases.
+This means that if the content item was previously accessible by a URL without a number at the end, after the swap it's accessible by a URL with a number at the end (and the other way around).

-For more information about URL management, see the Ibexa Developer Documentation..
+For more information about URL management, see Developer Documentation..

-In your website you can link to external websites by placing links inside rich text, or by using the URL Field.
+In your website you can link to external websites.
+To do it, use the URL field or embed links within Rich Text.
 You can view and update all external links that exist within the website, without having to modify and re-publish the individual content items.

 The Link manager tab shows a list of all links in the website.
 Click any item in the list to see its details and a list of content items that use this URL.

 You can change any link in the Link manager.
-It is then updated in every place where it is used, across all content items.
+It's then updated in every place where it's used, across all content items.

 The Link manager list also shows whether the link is alive or dead in the Status column.
 The Last checked column displays when the status was last verified.